 “And you’re Johnny Reb.
 Every town squares in Vermont had a statue of a Union soldier defiantly facing the South.
 The South will not rise again.”

-The next day Tony followed our route through the museum.
+The next day Tony led the way through the museum.
 Tracy was smart for a teenager.
-She had been to a real school.
+She had studied art at a real school in Brattleboro.
 She pouted at his warning to not regard the other paintings.

 “How you know that?”
 Tony had been coming to the Louvre on his own.
 He looked at the paintings.
 The color of the light showed him the truth about Art.
 Paris had him in its power.